BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 ![chrome warning](/img/exporters/installer/ChromeDLWarning.png)

-You can nervertheless continue to download by pressing the little arrow and chosing to "Keep" the file:
+You can nervertheless continue to download by pressing the little arrow and choosing to "Keep" the file:

 ![chrome warning keep](/img/exporters/installer/ChromeDLWarningKeep.png)

-Once downloaded, you can extract the content of the zip in your favorite loaction.
+Once downloaded, you can extract the content of the zip in your favorite location.

 ### Using the installer